 Use this option for rules where the shipping charge is based on the shipping carrier actual negotiated rate.
 Indicate whether the Markup Type, if one exists, is based on a fixed dollar value or a percentage of the incurred cost.

-This freight basis allows you to set a Min Charge and Max Charge, if desired.
+This freight basis requires you to set a Min Charge and Max Charge.

 In the example above, the shipping fee charged for each shipment is equal to the carrier’s negotiated rate plus an additional $20, up to a maximum of $50.